-The global clothing market is expected to be worth USD 2.25 trillion by 2025.
-And with digitalisation and e-commerce set to become the leading channel for retail, fashion brands continue to rework their business strategy and take a closer look at their customer’s evolved retail preferences.
-People now tend to gravitate towards e-commerce sites that make shopping a convenient, seamless experience, which in turn has given rise to shopping apps.
-After all, it’s a win-win for retailers as apps allow businesses to meet consumer demands while personalising their experience.
+The global clothing market is expected to be worth USD 2.25 trillion in 2025.
+And with digitalisation and e-commerce set to become the leading channel for retail, fashion brands rework their business strategy in sync with their customer’s evolved retail preferences.
+People tend to gravitate towards e-commerce sites that make shopping convenient, which in turn has given rise to shopping apps.

 A survey conducted by Apptentive concluded that eighty eight per cent of respondents used retail apps and sixty one per cent of those respondents are active on retail apps at least once a month.
 There is a discernible shift in consumer behaviour.
 Mobile commerce contributed an estimated $22.7 billion to online spending and twenty one per cent of digital commerce revenue in the United States in 2016.
 It is estimated that by 2026, this number will double.